 What is Deployment Frequency in DORA Metrics?

-How to calculate Deployment Frequency?
+How to Calculate Deployment Frequency?

 • It helps in identifying pitfalls and areas for improvement in the software development life cycle.